MiguelECL/ToDo_App/README.md

 - Maven

 # Build Instructions
+Download or clone the repository first!

 ##  FrontEnd
-1. Download folder `todoapp_frontend`.
+1. cd to folder `todoapp_frontend`.
-3. cd to the folder & run `npm install` to install dependencies.
+2. run `npm install` to install dependencies.
-4. Run `npm start` to start the frontend.
+3. Run `npm start` to start the frontend.

 ## BackEnd
-1. Download folder `todoapp_backend`.
+1. cd to folder `todoapp_backend`.
-2. cd to the folder.
-3. run `mvn spring-boot:run` to start the backend.
+2. run `mvn spring-boot:run` to start the backend.